milafrerichs/new-mila-frerichs/content/now/index.md

 ---
 title: Now
+linktitle: Now
 menu:
   main:
     weight: 20
-linktitle: "Now"

 ---
+_Last updated: 10.02.2019_

 Right now I’m in Berlin with my wife and our dog Ruby.
-Finishing up a big client project in precision farming using open satellite data.
+I’m currently working with streetmix to improve their testing.

+I’m available for work in March.

-Next conferences I attend/talk
+## Next conferences I attend/talk

-- Berlin Open Data Day
-- FOSS4G Oceania, November in Melbourne Australia

-    I will be giving a workshop about „Geospatial data voszualizations with d3“
+* FOSS4G NA, April 2019, San Diego, USA
+* GoodTechFest, May 2019, Chicago, USA

-Next family trips
+## Next family trips

-- Creta Greece for a wedding (October)
-- Vancouver Canada for Snowboarding (December)
+* None is planned right now
+* Will be more short term weekend trips probably

-What I will be working on
+## What I will be working on

+* Improve your organizations outreach by creating data visualizations to increase engagement
+* Help your organization to tell stories with data
-- Open Data projects
+* Help organizations find Open Data for their projects and reports
-- Civic data visualizations/dashboards
+* Improve or create data pipelines for organizations
+* Help grow your civic tech prototype to a more mature application

-Wuat i will not be working kb
+## What I will not be working on

-- Random react/angular projects
+* Random react/angular projects
-- Projects without an social impact
+* Projects without an social impact
--